wenkaizheng/Orca-Intern-relative-projects/README.md

 check the record in one specific date, try the command above.
 Also note that server side is using LRU cache to save answer.

-For open the client side, please visit http://localhost:8000/?name=YOUR NAME.
+For open the client side, please visit http://localhost:8000/?name= YOUR NAME.